Pournami Raavil 3D

-Pournami Raavil is a 1985 Indian Malayalam 3D film, directed by A. Vincent and produced by S. Kumar.
+Pournami Raavil is a 1985 Indian Malayalam-language fantasy film, directed by A. Vincent and produced by S. Kumar.
 The film stars Viji, Vijayendra Ghatge, Anuradha and Janardanan.
 The film's score was composed by Shankar–Ganesh.
+The film was dubbed in Tamil as Kaattukulle Thiruvizha and in Kannada as Kaadinalli Jaatre.
+This was the second 3D film to be made in Malayalam.